clcr/pyeo_1/README.md

 conda activate pyeo_1_env
 python -m pip install -e .
 ```
-If you want access to the pyeo_1 command line functions, add the following to your .bashrc
+If you want access to the pyeo_1 command line functions, add the following to your .bashrc (these instructions are only applicable to Bash).

 ```bash
 export pyeo_1=/path/to/pyeo_1